Denis McCullough: War of Independence and Treaty

 McCullough felt he was sidelined during the Rising and left the IRB.
 He was an ordinary volunteer in the Irish War of Independence (1919–1921), during which he was arrested and imprisoned by the British several times and held for long periods.
 He was imprisoned from May 1918 to March 1919 and again from September 1920 to January 1921 and finally from late January to December 1921.
+McCullough contested Tyrone South for Sinn Féin at the 1918 general election, losing to the Unionist candidate William Coote.
+He also unsuccessfully contested the 1921 election to the new Northern Ireland Parliament for Sinn Féin in the 4-seat Belfast West constituency.
 In early 1922, he was sent by Michael Collins to America to liaise between the IRB and its American sister organisation Clan na Gael.

-In 1922, he supported the Anglo-Irish Treaty, despite its acceptance of the Partition of Ireland, as a way of keeping the republican movement united and focused on the north.
+In 1922, he supported the Anglo-Irish Treaty, despite its acceptance of the partition of Ireland, as a way of keeping the republican movement united and focused on the north.
 He later said of the split in the southern movement, "while they were making up their minds about the Treaty, their people in the north were being killed day by day.
 They could not stand up the terror in Ulster unless they had a united organisation behind them".
-He was unaware that Michael Collins continued to covertly arm the IRA in Ulster until August 1922, partly to protect nationalists there and partly to try to bring down the Northern Irish state.

-After the Treaty, in early 1922, he was sent by George Gavan Duffy to the United States to make contact with Irish republican organisations there.
+He was reportedly unaware that Michael Collins was continuing to covertly arm the IRA in Ulster until August 1922, partly to protect nationalists there and partly to try to bring down the Northern Irish state.
+After the Treaty, he was sent by George Gavan Duffy to the United States to make contact with Irish republican organisations there.
 He later settled in Dublin in the new Irish Free State.

 Business and later political career

 McCullough's political activity went alongside maintaining and developing an instrument-making and retail music business in Belfast's Howard Street, generated from his original trade as a piano tuner.
-F.J.
-Biggar, the solicitor antiquarian and friend of Roger Casement, encouraged its growth with orders for bagpipes for his boy bands.
+Francis J. Bigger, a solicitor, antiquarian, nationalist, and cultural revivalist, and friend of Roger Casement, encouraged its growth with orders for bagpipes for his boy bands.
 In time, after he moved to Dublin, this became McCullough Pigott of Suffolk Street and marked the beginning of a highly successful and influential Free State business career.
 He distinguished himself in forming the New Ireland Assurance Company.
 A director of Clondalkin Paper Mills, he also had a role in the Irish Army School of Music, and the Gate Theatre.
 While in the U.S. as Special Commissioner for the Free State (leaving his wife in charge of the music business), McCullough's new premises in Dawson Street were destroyed by an Anti-Treaty IRA land mine as a reprisal during the Irish Civil War.

-He was an unsuccessful Sinn Féin candidate at the 1918 general election for the Tyrone South constituency.
-He also stood unsuccessfully for Sinn Féin in the Belfast West constituency in 1921.
-On 20 November 1924, McCullough stood as the Cumann na nGaedheal candidate at a by-election in the Donegal constituency, following the resignation of Cumann na nGaedheal TD Peter Ward.
-He was elected to the 4th Dáil, but did not stand again at the next general election, held in June 1927.
+On 20 November 1924, McCullough was elected to the 4th Dáil for Cumann na nGaedheal at the 1924 Donegal by-election which following the resignation of Peter Ward.
+He did not contest the subsequent general election, held in June 1927.